sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Changed ``SSL_ESNI_enc`` to do the "pick longest lived" RR value scheme described below.
+Similar change to check the returned nonce vs. all RR value structures in EncryptedExtensions (a change in the ``ssl/statem/extensions_clnt.c`` file).

 - Added ``not_before`` and ``not_after`` fields to ``SSL_ESNI_ext``
   structure.
 Might be that gives me a nice out that let's me avoid adding an X.509-like notAfter bug to the library!
 Logic is that